Federal Vision: Imputation

 Surely God does not require everyone to work as a carpenter or to turn water into wine or raise a twelve-year-old girl from the dead.
 These works were not accumulating points that would be credited to Jesus' people; rather, they were vocation fulfilling acts that prepared the way for the "one Man's righteous act" namely his death on the cross.

 Rather, the Federal Vision theologians see believers as being in "union with Christ," as partaking of Jesus's resurrection, rather than believers getting righteousness credit given to them.
 Lusk again:

 The resurrection is the real centerpiece of the gospel since it is the new thing God has done. ...It is not Christ's life-long obedience per se that is credited to us.
 Rather, it is his right standing before the Father, manifested in his resurrection.
 His resurrection justified us because it justified him.
 Again, it is not that his law-keeping or miracle-working are imputed to our account; rather, Christ shares his legal status in God's court with us as the One who propitiated God's wrath on the cross and was resurrected into a vindicated, glorified form of life.

 Lusk compares this "union with Christ" with the analogy:

-blockquote|text=Suppose a woman is in deep, deep debt and has no means at her disposal to pay it off.
+Suppose a woman is in deep, deep debt and has no means at her disposal to pay it off.
 Along comes an ultra wealthy prince charming.
 Out of grace and love, he decides to marry her.
 He covers her debt.
 But then he has a choice to make about how he will care for his bride.
 After canceling out her debt, will he fill up her account with his money?
 That is to say, will he transfer or impute his own funds into an account that bears her name?
 Or will he simply make his own account a joint account so it belongs to both of them?
 In the former scenario, there is an imputation, a transfer.
 In the second scenario, the same final result is attained, but there is no imputation, strictly speaking.
 Rather, there is a real union, a marriage.

 Both Andrew Sandlin and Norman Shepherd agree that union with Jesus's resurrection, rather than the imputation of his earthly obedient works, is how sinners are justified before God.

 Despite internal disagreement on the matter, Federal Vision theologians agree that:

 [w]hat matters is that we confess that our salvation is all of Christ, and not from us.